MISMO Frequently Asked Questions (FAQs)

-How will industry benefit from collectively paying the MISMO Administrative Fee?
+How will industry benefit from collectively paying the MISMO Innovation Investment Fee?

-The MISMO administrative fee will enable MISMO to speed the development of industrywide standards, benefiting lenders of all sizes and business models by reducing friction and improving the integration and flow of data across the entire industry.
+The MISMO innovation investment fee will enable MISMO to speed the development of industrywide standards, benefiting lenders of all sizes and business models by reducing friction and improving the integration and flow of data across the entire industry.
 As is evident during the pandemic, the need to continue to evolve with the digital mortgage is paramount and will continue to be a primary focus for the organization.

-How will my organization benefit from paying the MISMO Administrative Fee?
+How will my organization benefit from paying the MISMO Innovation Investment Fee?

 This fee will benefit lenders of all sizes and business models by accelerating the development of industrywide standards thus increasing innovation; reducing friction; and improving the integration and flow of data across the entire industry.

-Organizations that pay the administrative fee will receive a license to use and implement MISMO standards for non-commercial purposes.
+Organizations that pay the innovation investment fee will receive a license to use and implement MISMO standards for non-commercial purposes.
 This includes license to use standards such as the recently released Industry Loan Application Dataset (iLAD); standardized closing instruction templates; Remote Online Notarization (RON) standards; SMART Doc® standards; and the technology agnostic Logical Data Model.

 Non-commercial purposes include activities such as enhancing internal systems or supporting exchanges of information with business partners.
 It does not include enhancing systems or products that are made commercially available for sale.
-Licenses will remain valid through the end of the calendar year in which the administrative fee is paid.
+Licenses will remain valid through the end of the calendar year in which the innovation investment fee is paid.

 How much is the MISMO Innovation Investment Fee?

-The MISMO and MBA boards of directors recently approved a funding model to request MERSCORP to invoice MERS® System Members on behalf of MISMO a $0.75 MISMO administrative fee for every new loan registered on the MERS® System.
+The MISMO and MBA boards of directors recently approved a funding model to request MERSCORP to invoice MERS® System Members on behalf of MISMO a $0.75 MISMO administrative fee for every new loan.
 The lender's obligation based upon this fee will be calculated once a year, based on prior year MERS® System registration volumes with billings expected to be issued each year in the January/February timeframe.

 MERSCORP is acting only as a billing agent for MISMO.
 No administrative fees will be retained by MERSCORP for the performance of this role.
 MERSCORP is performing this function as a service to MISMO and the industry.